What does it do?

 Common parameters explained

-T_train: max context the model was trained on.
-From max_position_embeddings.
+- T_train: max context the model was trained on.
+From

 What to look for in verdicts